 Did Jesus Suffer on The Cross?

 To the extent that he would have been fully “dialed in” to his spiritual connection with “The Father” going into the experience, Jesus may indeed have been in a state of love and power enough to remain pleasantly above the suffering of the crucifixion.
-No physically incarnate being will be perfect in their communion with God at all times.
-An interpretation was given in Christ Returns: Speaks His Truth that Jesus experienced moments of turmoil during events leading up to the crucifixion, such as anger in the “cleansing of the temple”, feelings of dismay during the last supper and possibly frustration and abandonment in Gethsemane.
-Yet he was able to commune with “The Father” there and re-establish his connection powerfully enough to carry him through the crucifixion gracefully in this interpretation.
-The Jeshua Channelings by Pamela Kribbe says Jesus for one moment allowed himself to experience the full pain of the crucifixion and “It wasn’t fun”.
+No physically incarnate being can be perfect in their communion with God.
+A viewpoint is given in Christ Returns: Speaks His Truth that Jesus experienced moments of turmoil during events leading up to the crucifixion, such as anger in the Cleansing of the Temple, feelings of dismay during the Last Supper and frustration enough to curse the fig tree near Gethsemane.
+Yet he was able to commune with “The Father” there and re-establish his connection powerfully enough to carry him through the crucifixion in a state of transcendent love and grace.

-If it seems impossible to us that Jesus might have been unperturbed during the crucifixion, consider that he may have allowed it to occur in order to demonstrate that it is possible to be fully above this world and the body.
-Maybe he expected others to strive for this same way of being?
+If it seems impossible to us that Jesus might have been unperturbed during the crucifixion, let us entertain Conversations With God’s point of view that Jesus prayed for—begged for—a way to demonstrate that it is possible to be fully above this world and the body, and that way came in the form of the cross.
+It seems he expected others to strive for his same way of being.
 Would the Buddha have given the following instruction to his disciples if he didn’t believe such things were possible for them?

 "Monks, even if bandits were to savagely sever you, limb by limb, with a double-handled saw, even then, whoever of you harbors ill will at heart would not be upholding my teaching.